 If you’re a beginner, I strongly recommend getting the Rider-Waite Smith deck and mastering that one before moving on to more fun and decorative decks.

-Read also my answer on whether to start with an Oracle deck or Tarot deck.
+Read my answer on whether to start with an Oracle deck or Tarot deck.

 Printable Tarot Cards: Rider Waite Deck (Mini)